 What is the best hockey stick ever made?

 Many argue that the sticks from the Easton Synergy line from the early 2000s are the best of all time.
-They were considered to be the originators of the "one-piece" hockey sticks and have paved the way to where hockey sticks are now.
+Pioneering the “one-piece” design, these sticks set the precedent for today’s modern versions.

 Is a lighter hockey stick better?

 While a lighter stick might offer better maneuverability, it isn’t universally superior.
 The weight of a hockey stick largely boils down to individual preferences, with neither light nor heavy sticks holding a definitive edge over the other.

 What is the impact of blade curve on hockey stick sizing?

 While traditional hockey stick sizing focuses primarily on shaft length, the blade’s curve can also influence a player's perceived size and overall performance with the stick.
 Different curves cater to different playstyles, impacting puck handling, shooting, and passing.